simplelocalize/upload/README.md

-# Upload translation files to SimpleLocalize i18n editor
+# Upload localization files to SimpleLocalize

 This Github Actions uses official and open-source SimpleLocalize CLI.